Setup

 It is highly recommended to use these setup defaults as this has had the most usability testing.

-| Slot ID | Nominal purpose | piv-agentusage | Touch policy |
+| Slot ID | Nominal purpose | piv-agent usage | Touch policy |

 |---|---|---|---|